-5.1.7 Leave of Absence for Financial Aid Recipients
+3.1.7.
+Leave of Absence for Financial Aid Recipients

 A leave of absence is an approved leave of absence if the student follows the procedure outlined in the Leave of Absence section of this document.
-As part of the application process for a leave of absence, students receiving financial aid must meet with the Office of Financial Aid to discuss how the leave of absence will affect their eligibility for financial aid and complete the Leave of Absence Form for Financial Aid, which may be found on the LECOM website and is attached as Appendix F
+As part of the application process for a leave of absence, students receiving financial aid must meet with the Office of Financial Aid to discuss how the leave of absence will affect their eligibility for financial aid and complete the Leave of Absence Form for Financial Aid, which may be found on the LECOM website and is attached as Appendix F.

-While on an approved leave of absence the following applies regarding financial aid:
+While on an approved leave of absence the following applies with regard to financial aid: